 Pharmacies now offering COVID-19 vaccines: Here's what you need to know

-The effort to immunize more Americans against the coronavirus now includes major retail pharmacy chains.
+The bumpy U.S. rollout of coronavirus vaccines is getting a 1 million-dose shot in the arm as pharmacies across the country join the effort.

+The federal government this week started sending supplies of COVID-19 vaccines to 21 national drugstore chains and to independent pharmacies in a move to accelerate distribution.
+The program will be implemented in stages, based on available vaccine supplies, according to the U.S. Centers for Disease Control and Prevention.
+Pharmacies and retailers are also partnering with states to help speed the immunization effort.

-National drugstore chains CVS Health and Walgreens are among the more than 20 major retailers getting supplies of COVID-19 vaccines from the federal government this week.
+National drugstore chains CVS Health and Walgreens are among those getting supplies of COVID-19 vaccines from the federal government.
 But getting a shot isn't as easy as walking through the pharmacy door.
-Indeed, consumers are being discouraged from flocking to the stores, but rather get in line by making an appointment online or the phone.
+Consumers are instead being discouraged from flocking to the stores, but rather get in line by making an appointment online or the phone.

-The federal program will be implemented in stages, based on available vaccine supplies, with shipments arriving as soon as Thursday, according to the U.S. Centers for Disease Control and Prevention.

 "The federal government is providing 1 million doses of COVID-19 vaccine for the launch of the program," a CDC spokesman said in an email to CBS MoneyWatch.
 "We are not able to confirm how many doses will be provided weekly to pharmacy partners during future weeks, but weekly allocations are anticipated to eventually increase as the vaccine supply increases."